goeiebook/creativelab/narrative.md

 That specific functionality was already present in the application, as `all.deleteAll()`.
 But when code can be stored in a function it's a step toward proceedural generation.

-The page must be reloaded in order to view changes.
-Reloading a page destroys the javascript context.
+The page had to be reloaded to show changes.
+Reloading the page destroyed the javascript context.
 Therefore the functions needed to be re-entered on every reload.
-So it was just another copy-paste routine, but in a slightly different domain.
+So it had become another copy-paste routine, but in a slightly different domain.
 Looking for a solution turned up: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]